 London 2012: Truro fencers dominate GB Olympic team

-In just a decade, one fencing club in Cornwall has gone from just a handful of members to providing almost half of the British squad for London 2012.
+In just a decade, one fencing club in Cornwall has gone from just a handful of members to providing for London 2012.

 Truro's Louise Bond-Williams and James Honeybone, both British number ones, and leading junior Sophie Williams will represent Team GB in the sabre.

 And Truro Fencing Club's rise has been down in part to coach Jon Salfield.

 "Rolling the clock back a few years it would have been inconceivable," Salfield told BBC Sport.

 Salfield's expertise in the sabre saw him appointed as a coach for Team GB last year.